 "Kaizen" is a compound of two Japanese words that together translate as "good change" or "improvement."
 However, Kaizen has come to mean "continuous improvement" through its association with concentrated methodology and principles.

-When I started taking piano lessons I was required by my parents and teachers to practice every day for 30 minutes.
+"The word refers to any improvement, one-time or continuous, large or small.
+However, given the common practice in Japan of labeling industrial or business improvement techniques with the word kaizen, particularly the practices spearheaded by Toyota, the word kaizen in English typically is applied to measures for implementing continuous improvement."
+(Wikipedia) When I started taking piano lessons I was required by my parents and teachers to practice every day for 30 minutes.
 It was torture at first, but after a while as I improved, I started enjoying the learning process.
 When I switched to guitar it was the same; at first I spent hours in my room practicing, mostly learning songs off records, but when I started playing in bands I stopped practicing in favor of rehearsing.
 As a result I only became moderately proficient, which was fine for playing in bars, and never quite mastered the instrument.
 Songwriting and recording demos don't necessarily demand a virtuoso ability either so I was content for the most part to plod along with occasional flashes of brilliance.

 That changed when I returned to performing.
 When I began I had to learn a bunch of songs pretty quickly which meant I returned to practicing every day.
 It was one thing to learn enough songs to do a gig, but another to actually do them perfectly.
 Every song had some challenging passage with intricacy that was beyond my ability and I found that I had to spend time every day to work on specific parts.